 The temple is also an especially popular spot when the cherry blossoms bloom around April, and on the Buddha’s birthday, when it is decorated with hundreds of paper lanterns (for the best temple in Busan to witness the Lantern Festival, see my article on Samgwangsa.)

-Below I’ll explain why I had these mixed feelings, as well as the history of the temple, what you can expect to see there, tips to improve your experience, how to get to Haedong Yonggungsa, and how to see the sunrise there like I did.
+Below I’ll explain why I had these mixed feelings, so you can decide whether to include it on your Busan itinerary or not.
+I’ll also cover the history of the temple, what you can expect to see there, tips to improve your experience, how to get to Haedong Yonggungsa, and how to see the sunrise there like I did.

 Sea lovers should also check out my guide to beautiful Taejongdae Resort Park on the south Busan coast!